August 27, 2019

 In our technological age, millennials have basically grown up with technology as an extra limb, where being without a mobile device is a rarity.
 Accommodating young people is pivotal in the motivation and increased performance of the modern employee.

 The needs and preferences of millennials must be met for the successful integration of younger generations into the workforce.
 According to the American Psychological Association (APA), engaging the millennial learner is successful when variety is offered.
-We have gathered ways in which variety for millennial learning styles can be incorporated into your employee learning strategy.
+We have gathered ways in which a variety of millennial learning styles can be incorporated into your employee learning strategy.

 Flexible learning is instantaneously appealing to millennials as they feel supported and suited.
 Mobile learning allows users to progress through their microlessons wherever and whenever suits them.
 This is also beneficial for employers as important working hours do not have to be sacrificed for training time.
 When employees feel valued, they tend to perform better which is another reason why flexible learning must be encouraged.

-Relevant information is vital for the understanding, absorption and retention of new information.
+Relevant information is vital for the understanding, absorption, and retention of new information.
 A psychology professor at Roosevelt University in Chicago, Steven Meyers, concluded that millennial learners perform at their optimum when teachers connect lessons to real-life scenarios.
 A second psychology professor, Sheryl Harman, of Miami Dade College, suggests that teachers must communicate to students how the course content is beneficial and how students will be assessed.

-Millennials are clearly exploratory learners, benefiting from customised learning programs.
+Millennials are clearly exploratory learners, benefiting from customized learning programs.
 Active learning approaches are pivotal to the extent of millennial learning style mastery.
-An example of these is the utilisation of collaborative learning and peer authoring.
+An example of these is the utilization of collaborative learning and peer authoring.
 This creates a support network amongst learners, providing them with more confidence and assistance when needed.
 Peer authoring allows for constructive feedback to be left on microlessons, for the continual improvement of learning strategies.

 If you’d like to know more about how EdApp’s mobile learning platform can help your internal training practices, get in touch at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.